Mr-Glucose/Hospital-performance_Bradenton-Sarasota/README.md

 ## 🏥 The Story Behind the Data

 Meet Robert.
 He's 58, a retired mechanic from Bradenton, Florida.
 After heart surgery, he left Blake Hospital with seven new medications and fifteen minutes of rushed explanation.
-Three days later, he was back in the emergency room—confused about which pills to take and when.
+Fourteen days later, he was back in the emergency room—confused about which pills to take and when.

 **Robert's story isn't unique.
 It's predictable.**